Skip to main content

 We are working with Welsh Government to raise awareness of the impact a restricted or closed canal could have on people, the local area, economy and wildlife.

-We’ll continue communicating with boaters, local businesses and stakeholders to provide them with the latest information and encourage their support to help us keep the canal alive and open.
+We’ll continue communicating with boaters, local businesses and stakeholders to provide them with the latest information.

 photo of a location on the canals